audstanley/david/Readme.md

   user:                 # with password 'foo' and jailed access to '/home/webdav/user'
     password: "$2a$10$yITzSSNJZAdDZs8iVBQzkuZCzZ49PyjTiPIrmBUKUpB0pwX7eySvW"
     subdir: "/user"
+    permissions: "cru" # This user won't be able to delete from the server.
   admin:                # with password 'foo' and access to '/home/webdav'
     password: "$2a$10$DaWhagZaxWnWAOXY0a55.eaYccgtMOL3lGlqI3spqIBGyM0MD.EN6"
+    permissions: "crud"
 ```

 With this configuration you'll grant access for two users and the WebDAV